JimmyBoon/JimmyBoon/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on an AI demonstrater project in Unity 3d.

+- 🌱 I’m currently learning C# and Unity 3d.
+Also studying Engineering and Mathematics.

+- 👯 I’m looking to collaborate on Unity projects.

 <!--
 **JimmyBoon/JimmyBoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.